oldyew/qa_addicted_reading_club/002_read.md

 ### Maximize robustness with fast startup and graceful shutdown

 - The app’s processes are disposable, meaning they can be started or stopped at a moment’s notice.
   - This facilitates fast elastic scaling, rapid deployment of code or config changes, and robustness of production deploys.
 - The app is architected to handle unexpected, non-graceful terminations.
-Crash-only design takes this concept to its logical conclusion.
-  - What is crash-only design?

 ## 10. Dev/prod parity